LichengXiao2017/CausalModeling/README.md

 # How to run the model

+The logic of the main program was explained in ./model/model.java, with comments before each coding block.
-./model/test.java can be tested in IDE such as Eclipse.
+You may also test ./model/test.java in IDE such as Eclipse.
 You may modify the four parameters as you wish, and check the print information on the console.

-The logic of the main program was explained in ./model/model.java, with comments before each coding block.

 # Authors and Citations
 Authors of the program and corresponding paper are as following:
 > Abel, Suchitra  sabel@scu.edu
 > Xiao, Licheng   lxiao@scu.edu
 > Wang, Hairong   hwang1@scu.edu

 If you want to use the code in your research or wish to refer to the examples, please cite with:
 ```
 @misc{Detectron2018,